ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 VSD Workshop on **Digital SoC Design and Planning** using OPENLANE FLOW collaboration with **NASSCOM FutureSkills Prime**.
 This GitHub repository serves as a comprehensive resource for the VSD Workshop.

+# Introduction

+This is an introductory section.

+Here's a link to a specific section within this page: [Jump to Details](#details)

 [Day1-Inception of open-source EDA, OpenLANE and Sky130 PDK]()